 The Element Id, Length and Element Id Extension fields are defined in 9.4.2.1 (General).

 The Collision Status field indicates the intent of the oMCWE.
-The AP MLD shall set the Collision Status to 1 when signaling to a non-AP MLD the risk of otaMAC collision in a future epoch.
-The non-AP MLD shall set the Collision Status to 0 when responding to an AP MLD otaMAC Collision Warning action frame, acknowledging the warning and indicating that the non-AP MLD will skip epoch parameters as suggested by the AP MLD.
+The AP MLD shall set the Collision Status to 0 when signaling to a non-AP MLD the risk of otaMAC collision in a future epoch.
+The non-AP MLD shall set the Collision Status to 1 when responding to an AP MLD otaMAC Collision Warning action frame, acknowledging the warning and indicating that the non-AP MLD will skip epoch parameters as suggested by the AP MLD.
 The non-AP MLD shall set the Collision Status to 2 when responding to an AP MLD otaMAC Collision Warning action frame, and rejecting the AP MLD’s suggestions.

+Table 9-bbbb – otaMAC collision warning values